-This tip makes all the others null and void, because when you shop online, you don’t have to worry about any of the things listed above!
-Now mind you, when my kids were babies this wasn’t an option.
-That’s the reason for my tips above is that is how I had to shop anytime we needed something.
+This tip makes all the others null and void, because when you shop online, you don't have to worry about any of the things listed above!
+Now mind you, when my kids were babies this wasn't an option.
+The reason for my tips above is that is how I had to shop anytime we needed something.

 But the internet has changed all of that.
 Now you can shop from the comfort of your own home whether your baby is eating or sleeping.
 You can even step away for a quick diaper change if need be!
-Moms of today are fortunate to have this available, trust me, I would have shopped online all the time if it were available years ago.
+Moms of today are fortunate to have this available.
+Trust me, I would have shopped online all the time if it were available years ago.